Frequently asked questions

 Is stuga.se a booking site?
 Do you charge fees?

-stuga.se is a search engine, not a booking agent, and it is free: we aggregate Swedish cabin listings from multiple sources, show live availability and exact locations, and send you to the source to book at the source's own price.
+stuga.se is a search engine, not a booking agent, and it is free: we aggregate Swedish cabin listings from multiple sources, show live availability and map positions, and send you to the source to book at the source's own price.
 We currently earn no commission, and any future affiliate links will never affect prices or ranking.